teknologika/DB6/README.md

 A demo application DB6Demo is included.
 It uses two classes ThemeLoader and Theme.
 Included also is a Theme.plist to store the theming information.

-At startup you load the file via VSThemeLoader, then access values via methods in VSTheme.
+You load the file via ThemeLoader, then access values via methods in Theme.
+The demo has a single view so this is don in view did load, however in a real app you would probably want to do that in the appdelegate.

         public override void ViewDidLoad()
         {